ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 str[0,1] + str[2,1] + str[-2,2]  # => "Blob"
 ~~~

-Gotoken's xmp package, available from
+Gotoken's `xmp` package, available from
 http://www.ruby-lang.org/en/raa-list.rhtml?name=xmp is a utility that
 annotates Ruby source code this way.

 Emacs and vim users can integrate this with their editing environments, which
 is useful if you want to send people e-mail with annotated Ruby code.
 Having
-installed xmp, Emacs users can add the following to their .emacs file:
+installed `xmp`, Emacs users can add the following to their `.emacs` file:

 ~~~
 (defun ruby-xmp-region (reg-start reg-end)